Mircea Lucescu: Rapid București

 In July 1997, Lucescu returned to Romania, coaching at Rapid București where he formed a team by promoting young players such as Bogdan Lobonț, Răzvan Raț and Daniel Pancu, mixing them with players he coached in the past like Dănuț Lupu, Ioan Sabău and Mircea Rednic.
 Their first performance was securing the 1997–98 Cupa României after a 1–0 win over Universitatea Craiova in the final.
 Then after a short spell at Inter Milan, he came back to Rapid, winning the 1998–99 Divizia A, which was the first championship title won by the club after 32 years.
 The Railwaymen also won the 1999 Supercupa României after a 5–0 victory against rivals Steaua București.

 Inter Milan

-In December 1998, Lucescu was named coach at Inter Milan, working with players such as Ronaldo, Roberto Baggio, Andrea Pirlo, Javier Zanetti and Ivan Zamorano.
+In December 1998, Lucescu was named head coach at Inter Milan, working with players such as Ronaldo, Roberto Baggio, Youri Djorkaeff, Andrea Pirlo, Javier Zanetti and Ivan Zamorano.
 They managed to reach the quarter-finals of the 1998–99 Champions League, being eliminated 3–1 on aggregate by Alex Ferguson's Manchester United, who eventually won the competition.
 He left the club in March 1999, one of the reasons being a conflict with Ronaldo.